Golz Fellowships

 Alfred E. Golz fellowships support research opportunities and internships for History majors and minors during the summer months.
 These fellowships have been made possible by a generous gift from Ronald Golz ’56 in memory of his father.
 Each fellowship provides a $560/week stipend per student, for eight to ten weeks, and subsidized college housing if applicable.

-• Summer internships where students apply the skills, methods and content learned in their history courses (e.g. museums, archives, libraries, living history museums, non-profits.
+• Summer internships from 8 to 10 weeks, where students apply the skills, methods and content learned in their history courses (e.g. museums, archives, libraries, living history museums, non-profits).
+For a summer internship, a letter of commitment from the institution is required.

 Students studying in class

-Please submit the online application which includes the following: a completed application form, a current resume, unofficial transcript, personal statement, budget proposal with the number of full time weeks clearly specified and a letter of commitment from the sponsoring agency or from your faculty advisor.
+Please submit the online application which includes the following: a completed application form, a current resume, unofficial transcript, personal statement, and a letter of commitment from the sponsoring agency or from your faculty advisor.

 Eligibility: Current sophomore and junior declared history majors and minors, graduating seniors not eligible.